StealthyAD/AerialFleets/README.md

 # Installation
 To install, simply click "Download ZIP" and extract the .zip.
 Copy and Paste everything into "%AppData%\Roaming\Stand\Lua Scripts" folder, that's the easiest way to download.

+# read this
+For aggressive / sweet spot users, read me, you are targetted.